rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 [FishGame][fishgame-itch] is a multiplayer brawler game made in [macroquad].

-FishGame started as a [nakama-rs] showcase, but now its getting more life as an independent game.
-To make a transistion from a techno demo to a real game lots of playtesting and fine-tuning happened this month.
+FishGame started as a [nakama-rs] showcase, but now it's getting more life as an independent game.
+To make a transition from a tech demo to a real game, lots of playtesting and fine-tuning happened this month.
 Most noticable
 improvements: a new physics system with throwable everything and a new zoom-to-fit camera system.